jorzel/recruitment/README.md

 - any implementation of real event bus / message broker (RabbitMQ, Kafka).
   Thanks to it, read model can be placed in other module / application / system, and update is eventually consistent

+Huge part of this code was inspired by: https://breadcrumbscollector.tech/category/event-sourcing/